-Short description: A child may lose his or her life during a sexual assault, or be killed later on by family members, especially in the case of female children; in accordance with a skewed and unjust logic that blames the victim instead of rendering assistance and support as needed in these circumstances.
+Short description: A child may lose his or her life during a sexual assault, or be killed later on by family members, especially in the case of female children, in accordance with a skewed and unjust logic that blames the victim instead of rendering assistance and support as needed in these circumstances.
 The sexual abuse of a child not only causes stress, trauma and harm, but impacts a child's future mental and physical development.

 Translation: And Lout (Lot) [I sent], when he said to his people: "Do you commit the worst sin such as none preceding you has committed in the 'Alamin (mankind and jinns)?"
-(Al-a'raf, verse 80)
+(Al-A'raf, or the heights, Verse 80)

 Translation: and the two persons (man and woman) among you who commit illegal sexual intercourse, punish them both.
 And if they repent (promise Allah that they will never repeat, i.e., commit illegal sexual intercourse and other similar sins) and do righteous good deeds, leave them alone.
-Surely, Allah is Ever the One Who accepts repentance, (and He is) Most Merciful. (an-nisa, verse 16)
+Surely, Allah is Ever the One Who accepts repentance, (and He is) Most Merciful.
+(An-Nisa, or women, Verse 16)